audreymking/Employee-Information-Template/README.md

 ## Screenshots and Video

-Click on the link for a video for a full look on input and file presentation:
+Click on the link for a video for a full look on input and file presentation: [Example Video] (https://drive.google.com/file/d/1jNWSS_3wAG0P2120az3BETe1iyeWcH2v/view)